Questions about Ecologi

 How much of my money goes into climate projects?

-Our profit is measured in impact, and this is reflected in how we spend your money.
-85% of your money goes directly to funding these planet saving projects.
+Our success is measured in impact, and this is reflected in how we spend your money.
+As an individual Ecologi subscriber, 80% of your subscription money goes directly to funding these planet-saving projects.
 Included with project costs are any incurred transaction fees carried out on your behalf.

-For our business customers we charge an extra 10% to cover the extra costs associated with a Climate Positive Workforce.
+For our business customers, we charge a little extra to cover the extra costs associated with our Climate Positive Workforce® product.
+For these customers, 77.5% of the subscription revenue goes toward climate impact.

 Transparency and trust are core values of ours.
 They go hand in hand with responsibly putting your money to the best use possible.
-For those who are interested, we publish our financial reports on this site every quarter so you can see we’re keeping to our word.
+For those who are interested, you can view our Public Impact and Operations Ledger which lists our receipts and certificates – and we also publish financial reports on this site every quarter so you can see we’re keeping to our word.

 Are you a registered charity?